Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

 FSI in electroosmotic systems exemplifies a broader class of problems where the compliant channel wall couples strongly to confined flows.
-Moreover, EOF in a rigid channel wall often ignores the wall mechanics and treats it as an independent variable.
+Moreover, classical models of electroosmotic flow assume perfectly rigid channels, treating the geometry as a fixed parameter and ignoring solid mechanics entirely.
 However, introducing soft substrates brings wall deformation into the foreground and demands a framework to capture the bidirectional coupling.
 In this context, the appropriate mechanism for flow transport affected by variation in geometry and distribution of wall charge can be handled through the lubrication approximation theory \cite{ghosal2002lubrication}.
 Classical studies on EOF dealing with rigid surfaces primarily emphasized how the lubrication forces influence the colloidal mobility and Brownian dynamics.
 Recent work has analysed the stability and tunability of EOF in complex rigid wall configurations such as rotating microchannels and charge modulated periodic topographies \cite{shit2024stability,goyal2024generalizing}.
 However, when elasticity is introduced into the channel walls, qualitatively new behaviors emerge \cite{skotheim2005soft,skotheim2004dynamics,skotheim2004soft,salez2015elastohydrodynamics,bertin2022soft}.
 Elastic substrates give rise to elastohydrodynamic (EHD) coupling, wherein the pressure generated by the flow deforms the walls, and this deformation, in turn, feeds back on the flow field \cite{rallabandi2024fluid,bharti2024singular,paludan2024elastohydrodynamic,fares2024observation}.
 Such couplings have also been observed in surface forces apparatus (SFA) and atomic force microscopy (AFM), and exploited to extract the mechanical and rheological properties of compliant materials \cite{wang2015out,davies2018elastohydrodynamic}.
-At the level of scalar and charge transport, asymptotic analyses of dispersion in periodically modulated channels and multispecies electrolyte solutions further reveal how the microscale geometry and large scale spreading \cite{ding2023shear,ding2025long}.
+At the level of scalar and charge transport, asymptotic analyses of dispersion in periodically modulated channels and multispecies electrolyte solutions further reveal how the microscale geometry and wall deformation interact to govern large-scale spreading \cite{ding2023shear,ding2025long}.
 These studies highlight the ubiquity of deformable interfaces in systems such as lubricated bearings, snow friction, and red blood cell motion through capillaries \cite{essink2021regimes}.